Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Challenges in sampling multimodal and extended-mode distributions

 over $N$ samples of field configurations $\phi_i \sim p$ (i.e. drawn from the distribution $p$).

-In the following, we distinguish between two general approaches to sampling high-dimensional distributions relevant for lattice field theories: \begin{enumerate} \item \emph{Update-based sampling} --- sampling using MCMC, producing each new field configuration by stochastically perturbing the previous configuration in the Markov chain.
-This class of samplers includes the Metropolis-Hastings accept/reject step applied with a proposal based on local updates~\cite{Metropolis:1953am,Hastings:1970aa}, heat bath updates to subsets of variables~\cite{Creutz:1979dw,Cabibbo:1982zn,Kennedy:1985nu}, and HMC~\cite{Duane:1987de}. \item \emph{Flow-based sampling} --- using flow-based models to generate independent configurations distributed according to an approximation of the desired probability density.
-Asymptotically unbiased estimates of expectation values can be computed using e.g.~reweighting or independence Metropolis~\cite{tierney1994markov}.
-Though the latter is an MCMC sampler, we distinguish this approach from updated-based sampling based on the independence of the proposed updates. \end{enumerate}
+In the following, we distinguish between three general approaches to sampling high-dimensional distributions relevant for lattice field theories: \begin{enumerate} \item \emph{Update-based sampling} --- sampling using MCMC, producing each new field configuration by perturbing the previous configuration in the Markov chain.
+This class of samplers includes the Metropolis-Hastings accept/reject step applied with a proposal based on local updates~\cite{Metropolis:1953am,Hastings:1970aa}, heat bath updates to subsets of variables~\cite{Creutz:1979dw,Cabibbo:1982zn,Kennedy:1985nu}, and HMC~\cite{Duane:1987de}. \item \emph{Flow-based sampling} --- using flow models to generate independent configurations distributed according to an approximation of the desired probability density.
+Asymptotically unbiased estimates of expectation values can be computed using e.g.~reweighting\footnote{Also known as ``importance sampling'' in the statistics literature.} or independence Metropolis~\cite{tierney1994markov}.
+Though the latter is an MCMC sampler, we distinguish this approach from updated-based sampling based on the independence of the proposed updates. \item \emph{Combined approaches} --- combination of different sampling approaches, such as update-based and flow-based sampling methods.
+For example, one can perform a composition of flow-based MCMC and HMC. \end{enumerate}

-High-dimensional multimodal distributions present challenges to both update-based samplers and flow-based samplers for different reasons.
-We explore these difficulties in the following sections, and find that the distinct challenges faced in flow-based sampling for multimodal distributions suggest new approaches to mitigate these challenges.
+High-dimensional distributions with nontrivial mode structure present challenges to both update-based samplers and flow-based samplers for different reasons.
+We explore these difficulties in the following sections, and find that the distinct challenges faced in flow-based sampling for these distributions suggest new approaches.